Yxiang-828/Yxiang-828.github.io/ee2026/tut/Wk I tutorial questions/EE2026_Tutorial-2_Complete_Solutions.md

 2. Invert all bits
 3. Add 1

-FROM 2'S COMPLEMENT (MSB = 1) - Multiple Methods:
+FROM 2'S COMPLEMENT (MSB = 1):

-🚀 METHOD 1: Direct Weight Calculation (FASTEST!)
-For negative number: Value = -(MSB weight) + (other bits)
-Example: 11111010₂ = -128 + 64+32+16+8+2 = -6

-⚡ METHOD 2: Scan from Right (FAST for hand calculation) Find rightmost 1, keep it and everything to the right Invert everything to the left
-Example: 11111010₂ → rightmost 1 at position 1
-Keep: 10, Invert left part: 00000010₂ = 2, so original = -6

-🔄 METHOD 3: Traditional (Invert + Add 1)
+Method 1: Traditional (Most Reliable)
 1. Invert all bits
 2. Add 1
 3. Result is magnitude of negative number

+Method 2: Scan from Right (Alternative)
+1. Find rightmost 1 bit
+2. Keep that bit and everything to the right unchanged
+3. Invert everything to the left of it
+4. Result is magnitude of negative number

+Both methods give the same result - choose what you're comfortable with!
 ```

 ### **3. Sign Extension Rule**